Silver framework

 Schools should extend their book projects by completing the below mandatory action:

-Primary – providing an opportunity for classes to share their book projects with each other
+Primary – providing an opportunity for classes to share their book projects across the school

-Secondary – introducing one cross-curricular project involving other subject departments (could involve creative practitioners) per year
+Secondary – introducing one cross-curricular project per year involving other subject departments or external creative practitioners

 2.3 Learning, Teaching and Assessment